 Like all elements of culture, values change over time.
-People in the

-United States have always valued hard work.
-In recent decades, however, we have placed increasing importance on leisure-having time off from work to do things such as reading, travel, or community service that provide enjoyment and satisfaction.
+People in the United States have always valued hard work.
+But, in recent years, more people wonder whether hard work is really enough to "get ahead."
+For many people, too, a single-minded focus on work is giving way to increasing importance on leisure-having time off from the job to do things such as reading, travel, or community service that provide enjoyment and satisfaction.
 Similarly, although the importance of material comfort remains strong, more people are seeking personal growth through meditation and other spiritual activity.